iamdhil/aiven-docs/docs/products/mysql/concepts/mysql-upgrade-failover.md

 replicas.
 :::

-The DNS record pointing to primary server `SERVICE_NAME-PROJECT_NAME.aivencloud.com` remains unchanged during the recovery of the replica server.
+The DNS record pointing to the primary server is `SERVICE_NAME-PROJECT_NAME.aivencloud.com`, even during the recovery of the replica server.

 ## Controlled switchover during upgrades or migrations